NXXR/HCU-project/docs/ProjectReports/ProjectReport.md

 ### CG Dataset
-As there are no datasets of solely corridors and intersections that are taken at the correct height for a mobile robot, and are labeled correctly, a blender script is created to generate CG renders of corridor samples.
+As there are no datasets of solely corridors and intersections that are taken at the correct height for a mobile robot, and are labelled correctly, a blender script is created to generate CG renders of corridor samples.
 The Script has a list of different centerpieces for the different amount of possible connections to adjacent corridors.
 The scene is deemed a corridor, if it has two or less connections, resulting in a straight corridor, a corner, or a dead end.
 If the centerpiece has three or four connections, it is considered an intersection.